-Management Discussion and Analysis
+14. Management Discussion and Analysis

-1. Overview
+14.1 Overview

-1.1 Past Operation Overview
+14.1.1 Past Operation Overview

 The Company operates its core business by holding shares in other companies (Holding Company) that engage in the business of production and sales of electricity generated from various types of energy.
-At present, the Company holds shares in five companies which produce electricity from three sources of energy, i.e., one company for hydroelectric power project, namely, SouthEast Asia Energy Limited (SEAN); one company for cogeneration power project, namely, Bangkhenchai Co., Ltd. (BKC), Chiangrai Solar Co., Ltd. (CRS) and Nakhon Ratchasima Solar Co., Ltd. (NRS).
+At present, the Company holds shares in five companies which produce electricity from three sources of energy, i.e., one company for hydroelectric power project, namely, SouthEast Asia Energy Limited (SEAN); one company for cogeneration power project, namely, Bangpa-in Cogeneration Limited (BIC); and three companies for solar power projects, namely, Bangkhenchai Co., Ltd. (BKC), Chiangrai Solar Co., Ltd. (CRS) and Nakhon Ratchasima Solar Co., Ltd. (NRS).

 According to the Company's consolidated financial statements in 2014, the total revenues of the Company and its subsidiaries amounted to Baht 7,027.37 Million, an increase of Baht 1,393.94 Million from the previous year.
-The core revenue was derived from sales of electricity and steam in the amount of Baht 6,942.14 Million, representing 98.79 percent of the total revenues, divided into revenue from hydroelectric power in the amount of Baht 3,976.45 Million; revenue from cogeneration power in the amount of Baht 2,803.12 Million; and revenue from solar power in the amount of Baht 162.57 Million.
+The core revenue was derived from sales of electricity and steam in the amount of Baht 6,942.14 Million, representing 98.79 percent of the total revenues, divided into revenue from hydroelectric power in the amount of Baht 3,976.45 Million; revenue from solar power in the amount of Baht 2,803.12 Million; and revenue from solar power in the amount of Baht 162.57 Million.
 In 2013, the total revenues of the Company and its subsidiaries amounted to Baht 5,633.43 Million.
 The core revenue was derived from sales of electricity and steam in the amount of Baht 5,568.27 Million, representing 98.84 percent of the total revenues, divided into revenue from hydroelectric power in the amount of Baht 4,115.15 Million; revenue from cogeneration power in the amount of Baht 1,292.79 Million; and revenue from solar power in the amount of Baht 160.33 Million.